-Although it's true the government does have a number of programs that provide grants and other financial assistance, receiving this money requires a significant time investment on your part.
+Although the government has a number of programs that provide grants and other financial assistance, researching these programs and applying for funds requires a significant time investment on your part.
+Grants never need to be repaid, but do not mistake grant programs for the lottery.
 It's important to realize that the government isn't just handing out blank checks to anyone who asks.
 Keep in mind the following points:

-- Free money is only available to people who meet certain eligibility requirements.
+- Free money is only available to qualified applicants who meet certain eligibility requirements.

-- Free money must be used for a specific purpose.
+- Funds received must be used only for the requested purpose.
 For example, you are not allowed to use a college grant to pay for a new stereo system for your car.